ChameleonCloud/docs/source/user/project.rst

 .. important::

-   For *Project* PIs, it is highly recommended that your *Project* users should have their own non-PI Chameleon accounts and should be added to your project.
+   For *Project* Managers, it is highly recommended that your *Project* users should have their own non-PI Chameleon accounts and should be added to your project.

-You may add a user to your account by filling out their user name or email address and clicking the *Add user* button.
-You may remove a user from your project by locating their user name in the user list and clicking the *-* button next to their user name.
+You may add a user to your project by filling out their user name or email address and clicking the *Add user* button.
+You may remove a user from your project by locating the user in the user list; clicking the *gear* button at the end of the row; and clicking *Remove user*.

 If there is no user associated with an email address, an invitation will be sent with a link.
 When someone clicks on this link, they will be prompted to sign in or create an account, and then automatically added to the project.
-Invitations show up under *Pending Invitations*, and can be deleted or resent if needed.
+Invitations show up at the bottom of the members list, and can be deleted or resent if needed.
-After an invitation is accepted, the user will show up under the *Project Users* section.
+After an invitation is accepted, the user will show up under the *Project Members* section.